gpepic/roman-numerals-rb/README.md

 7/23/2014

 #Version:
-V1.0.0.0
+V2.0.0.0

 #Description:
-This Ruby program will convert numbers given into Roman Numerals.
+This Ruby program will convert numbers given into Roman Numerals, and Roman Numerals into numbers up to 3999 or MMMCMXCIX.

 © 2014